• Skip to primary navigation

 Use a small ice cream scooper to add the batter to your lined muffin tin.
 I always use these silicone muffin liners for easy clean up.

-Lemon zest crumb topping sprinkled over muffin batter
+Lemon zest crumb topping sprinkled over muffin batter in silicone muffins liners.

-Blueberry avocado muffins cooling on a baking rack
+Blueberry avocado muffins cooling on a baking rack.

 While freezing muffins is pretty much second nature to some, it is worth mentioning for those who may not be enlightened on the subject.
 To freeze muffins, all you have to do is place them in an airtight container of some type and, well, freeze them.
 The less air exposure the better, which is why I like using plastic freezer bags.
 Separate layers with parchment paper if you have more than one layer.